Frequently Asked Questions

 4. What percentage of the tax burden falls on part-time residents?

-The Provincetown assessor estimates that part-time residents own 85 percent of residential parcels (mostly condominiums) and pay 85 percent of the residential taxes, plus additional personal property tax and higher parking fees.
+The Provincetown assessor estimates that part-time residents own 85 percent of residential parcels (mostly condominiums) and pay 85 percent of the residential taxes, plus additional personal property tax.

 5. What percentage of part-time versus full-time residents reside in Provincetown?